slightknack/machine-110/README.md

 complete, but I've never really seen a project that takes it all the way¹ and allows you to run arbitrary CTS programs in rule 110.

-This is my attempt at making it a
+This is my attempt at making that a reality.

 **1:** I mean there's [this](https://github.com/sky4walk/TuringMachine) Java implementation, but it's in German, apparently translated from *another* Haskell implementation (also in German), which was translated from *another* Mathematica version, which was... well, you get the point.